 - Again dip in the seasoned flour, set aside while seasoning the rest of chicken.

 - Heat the olive oil, hot, in a heavy skillet, the oil will sizzle when chicken is added.

 - Place the chicken cutlets in the skillet to brown about 4 minutes.

 - Turn the pieces over to brown the other side for about 4-6 minutes.

 - The temperature of the chicken should be 170 F when done.

 - Lay the crispy chicken cutlets on a meat platter lined with toweling to drain excess oil.

-Julia Ann and cookbookinabox® in partnership with Netta Belle’s Choice® Spices, bring you great recipes, outstanding herbs and spices for your cooking experience. ©2007-2017 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
+Julia Ann and cookbookinabox® in partnership with Netta Belle’s Choice® bring you great recipes for your cooking experience. ©2007-2018 Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox® “Reg.
 U.S. Pat. & Trdmk.
 Off.”
 Reg.
 “Trade-marks Canadian Intellectual Property Office. “ Netta Belle’s Choice® The Art of Gourmet Cookery® cookbookinabox®.
 All rights reserved.